Scheirmannn/celestial-body-sim/README.md

-to change the x or postions of the any planet just change the px or py to change the x or y velocity just change vx or vy
+To use this you will have to have turle graphics installed To change the x or postions of the any planet just change the px or py To change the x or y velocity just change vx or vy